vascohq/jobs/backend/level1/README.md

 ## Targets per month

-You are task to implement a procedure call to retrieve the targets for a given month.
+You are tasked to implement a procedure call to retrieve the targets for a given month.

 ### Example